CancerProfiling/DeepMusics/README.md

     -G INPUTG, --inputG INPUTG
                         this is total gene number
     -F INPUTF, --inputF INPUTF
-                        this is functional module or pathways number and your can define by yourself
+                        this is functional module or pathways number or your can define your own GO set by yourself

 ## Contact